 Category 2: Capital goods 0% Activity data are secondary data in monetary units.
 Emission factors are secondary and divided into broad categories.
 The resulting emissions data are assessed to be of poor quality.
 Category 3: Fuel- and energy-related activities (not included in scope 1 or scope 2) 0% Category 3 emissions are for the most part based on primary activity data for the fuels and energy used and combined with secondary emission factors that are considered to be of high quality.
 As for the emissions relating to the combustion of waste wood, there is some uncertainty regarding the calorific value of the wood.
 The quality of the resulting emissions is assessed to be good.
 Category 4: Upstream transportation and distribution (paid by Idealcombi) 0% Activity data relating to transportation of goods to Idealcombi are based on primary data around weight of goods and distances from suppliers, wherever possible.
 Activity data regarding transportation of finished goods to customers are based on a combination of primary activity data on yearly payload (i.e. weight of goods) from logistics partner, primary data on distances to/ between ports, and secondary activity data on an estimated average distance from ports to end customers.
 Emissions are calculated for the Danish market as well as for all export markets.
 Emission factors are secondary data based on ton.km.
 The resulting emissions data are assessed to be of good quality, although a small part of emissions is included in category 1, as noted under that category.
 Category 5: Waste generated in operations 0% Activity data are split between primary data, where the weight of a fraction is known and secondary data where the weight of a fraction is estimated from the weight of a mixed fraction.
 Emission factors are secondary.
 The resulting emissions data are assessed to be of fair quality.
 Category 6: Business travel 0% Activity data for international flights and taxi are based on secondary (monetary) data.
 Mileage reimbursement is based on primary data in the form of kilometres driven.
 Emission factors are secondary.
 The resulting emissions data quality is assessed to be fair.
-Category 7: Employee commuting 0% Activity data based on adjustments to Danish commuting average.
-Estimation thus uncertain in terms of km travelled to/from Idealcombi and type of transportation.
+Category 7: Employee commuting 0% Activity data based on number of employees, working days, estimated km travelled to/from Idealcombi and a physical one-day counting of number and type of transportation.
+Activity data estimation thus of higher quality than the base year 2021/22.
 Emission factors are secondary.
-The resulting emissions data are assessed to be of poor quality.
+The resulting emissions data are assessed to be of fair quality.
 Downstream scope 3 emissions Category 9: Downstream transportation and distribution (not paid by Idealcombi) 0% Activity data relate to markets where Idealcombi only delivers finished goods as far as to a relevant Danish port.
 The activity data are a combination of payload information (weight) extrapolated from other markets and estimated sea and truck distances to end customers.
 Sea transportation estimates are considered of good quality, while truck transportation estimates are less so.
 Emission factors are secondary.
 The resulting emissions data are assessed to be of fair quality.

 Category 12: End-of-life treatment of sold products 0% Due to limited knowledge of actual disposal behaviour, especially outside the Danish market, activity data has been based on average percentages from Product Category Rules for windows and doors (DS/EN17213) and Statistics Denmark.
 Associated emission factors are secondary.
 The resulting emissions data are assessed to be of fair quality.
-Category 13: Downstream leased assets 0% Activity data relating to electricity are primary, while data relating to district heating are secondary and have been calculated as an average between relevant calendar years.
+Category 13: Downstream leased assets 0% Activity data relating to electricity and district heating are primary.
 Emission factors are secondary but based on Danish averages in physical units.
 The resulting emissions data are assessed to be of fair quality.